Ecwid/ecwid-api-docs/includes/_customers.md

 stateOrProvinceCode | string | State/province code
 stateOrProvinceName | string | State/province name
 phone | string | Phone number

+#### Q: When does the customer updated date change?

+The `updated` field is changed in these situations:

+- a new customer account created via storefront or via API
+- customer was updated in storefront or via API
+- customer group was changed in any way
+- customer was deleted from Ecwid Control Panel of via API

 #### Errors